• Skip to primary navigation

 7. Have A Nature Scavenger Hunt

-This activity is so flexible, and I love that you can even use it as a learning tool.
+A nature walk scavenger hunt is so flexible, and I love that you can even use it as a learning tool.
 If you have a toddler learning colors, ask your toddler to find things of certain colors outside.
 If you have a preschooler learning letter sounds, ask your child to find things in nature that begin with certain letters.

-You can also keep it more simple:
+You can also keep it more simple with this list:

 • find a white rock